CyberMonitor/orquestra-docs/intro/content/basics/why-workflows.md

 Managing processes and experiments in modern systems can present a number of challenges.
 Scientists have to implement new algorithms, distribute them across multiple platforms, and plumb output data into databases.
 On top of that, scientists then must become data analysts to decide the best way to use the data.
 All while exploring a challenging new field such as quantum computing.

 Adopting workflows in your organization will ease these pain points considerably.
 Read on to learn how workflows' declarative approach to expressing a process will simplify iteration and enable your team to spend more time making new discoveries.
-You'll also learn how the Orquestra platform enables faster iteration cycles thanks to its advanced ecosystem of tooling and excellent user experience.
+You'll also learn how the Orquestra platform enables faster iteration cycles thanks to its advanced ecosystem of tooling and expressive workflow system.

 ## What are workflows?